 When we first arrive at the fortified walls of the town, the first thing that caught our eye was a small “billboard” which identifies the people who have recently passed away.
 This is viewed many times a day by the local people passing through.

 Our airbnb apartment (reviewed at the end of this post) was located within the walls of the old town.
-The town’s fortified walls is more than 4 kilometers long.
+The town’s fortified walls are more than 4 kilometres long.
 In the photo below you can see a stone bridge leading up to the walls.
 At the entrance is a small stone archway.
 If you look closely, Bernard is standing there at the archway and will lead us inside the walls to the old town.

 Follow the “

 yellow red brick road” to what we’ve called home these past few weeks in Kotor.